 There are many legends associated to the origin of Pushkar and Pushkar Fair but they have one thing in common.
 They are all associated with Lord Brahma.
 A visit to pushkar Fair is an experience of a lifetime and is certainly not worth a miss.

-Pushkar has an extreme desert climate, which has hot, scorching days and cold nights in summers while the winters are pleasanter and the temperature ranges around 10ºC.
+Pushkar has an extreme desert climate, which has hot, scorching days requiring use of air coolers and air conditioner and cold nights in summers while the winters are pleasanter and the temperature ranges around 10ºC.
 The rainfall is scanty.

 How to Reach